Executive arrangements: Committee system

 Under the Localism Act 2011, principal authorities (such as unitary authorities, county councils, and district councils) were allowed to return to decision-making by committees, the method of local government administration for all councils prior to 2000.
 Under this model power is exercised, alongside full council, by a number of committees, made up of councillors in proportion to their parties' representation on the council.
-Such councils may choose to nominate a councillor as Leader of the Council for the purposes of representing the political leadership of the council, particularly in relations with external bodies.
+Such councils may choose to nominate a councillor as leader of the council for the purposes of representing the political leadership of the council, particularly in relations with external bodies.
 If no leader is nominated, as was the case prior to 2000, the chair of the council's main policy committee may be informally deemed to be the council's de facto leader.
+As of 2026, around 40 councils use the committee system.
+The system was abolished by the English Devolution and Community Empowerment Act 2026.
+Councils already using the system are permitted by a grandfather clause to continue for a period of time.
+(Note: Councils are required to review executive arrangements ten years after a referendum. or five years after a resolution, to introduce the committee system.)

-"Hybrid" arrangements
+Hybrid arrangements

 Some councils operate governance arrangements which have the characteristics of more than one formal governance option.
-For example, an authority operating under conventional executive arrangements but whose overview and scrutiny committees operate in a manner similar to those under the committee system (developing policy, taking an active part in the decision-making process, etc.).
+This could include an authority operating under leader and cabinet but whose overview and scrutiny committees operate in a manner similar to those under the committee system, developing policy and taking an active part in the decision-making process.
+A hybrid cabinet-committee model was adopted by Lambeth London Borough Council in June 2026 when the preferred option of the committee system was withdrawn.

-Arrangements for moving between governance options

-Provisions exist in legislation for councils to move from one governance model to another.